Saverio Bettinelli: Life

 In 1766 he wrote Lettere inglesi where he proposes good taste in modern literature.
-In the enthusiasm of fine arts or Dell'entusiasmo delle belle arti, from 1769, where he exalts enthusiasm as a source of inspiration for fantasy in art according to a tendency that was pre-romantic.
+Bettinelli critiqued the rationalist stile geomètrique associated with Descartes and promoted the importance o energy and personal experience in the creation of enduring artistic works.
+In Dell'entusiasmo delle belle arti (On Enthusiasm in the Fine Arts, 1769), he exalts enthusiasm as a source of inspiration for fantasy in art according to a tendency that was pre-romantic.
+Among his main works is an influential sketch of the progress of literature, science, fine arts, industry, and customs in Italy, originally titled Risorgimento negli studi, nelle, Arti e ne' Costumi dopo di Mille (The Revival of Italy in Scholarship, Arts and Customs After 1000, 1773).

-Among his main works is a sketch of the progress of literature, science, fine arts, industry, and customs in Italy, originally title Risorgimento negli studi, nelle, Arti e ne' Costumi dopo di Mille.
+Bettinelli was one of the most significant dramatist of the Jesuit theater in Italy.
+Three tragedies constitute the sum of Bettinelli's dramatic compositions: Gionata, staged in Venice in 1755, Demetrio Poliorcete, in Imola in 1770, and Serse, in Parma in 1787.
+In addition, he translated into Italian Voltaire's Rome Sauvée, performed in Parma in 1772.
+Through his plays, with their varied themes, runs an understated spirit of patriotism that echoes Alfieri.

-In 1797 he returned to Mantua.
+In 1797 Bettinelli returned to Mantua.
 Though nearly eighty years old, he resumed his labors and his customary manner of life.
 He undertook in 1799 a complete edition of his works, which was published at Venice in 24 vols.
 At this death at the age of 90 years, he still retained his gaiety and vivacity of mind.